Usmansiyi/Customer-Churn-Revenue-Impact-Analysis/README.md

 Customer churn is driven less by demographics and more by contract structure, service experience, and early customer lifecycle management.
 Targeted interventions focused on high-value, high-risk customers can significantly reduce churn and protect recurring revenue.

+## Analytical Approach

+-Built using Power BI

+-Applied DAX measures to calculate churn rates, retention, revenue loss, and risk

+-Used segmentation and conditional formatting to highlight high-impact patterns

+-Designed intuitive navigation and KPI-driven layouts for executive consumption

 ## Author - Usman Siyi

+This project demonstrates the ability to move beyond descriptive analytics and deliver insight-driven storytelling that connects customer behavior directly to business outcomes.
+It showcases skills in data modeling, visualization design, stakeholder communication, and strategic thinking.

+**Tools & Skills**

+Power BI

+DAX

+Data Modeling

+Customer Analytics

+Revenue Impact Analysis

+Dashboard Design & Storytelling.

-This project showcases MS Excel skills essential for analysing data. looking For someone with skills on Excel and data analysis , connect with me through the following channels:
+connect with me through the following channels:

 - **Email**: (nuraensiyi@gmail.com)
 - **LinkedIn**: [Connect with me professionally](https://www.linkedin.com/in/UsmanSiyi)